Arax734/Arax734/README.md

 ## 👨‍💻 About Me

 Hello!
 My name is Kacper, and I am a Computer Engineering graduate from Cracow University of Technology, currently pursuing my Master’s degree in <strong>Computer Science with a specialization in Cybersecurity </strong>.
-I have a strong passion for software development, and alongside my academic journey, I have been working as a Teacher at a technical school, where I specialize in:
+I have a strong passion for software development, and alongside my academic journey, I have been working as a Software Development Instructor, where I specialize in:

 - **Software development**
 - **Designing advanced web and mobile applications**